brakmic/Mithril_Kendo/README.md

 Nevertheless, I tried to make this demo app somewhat "realistic" and added not only one grid-template but also a nested template for detail grid-views.
 Using nested templates in Kendo UI is rather problematic because you can't simply select elements by their "ids".
 More info on this peculiarity <a href="http://blog.falafel.com/nested-templates-kendo-ui/" target="_blank">here</a>.

+This demo also contains support retrieval of JSON-data from Firebase.
+But a valid Firebase account is needed which can be set up for free.
+Look into *demo.model.js* for more information.

 Regarding the Mithril framework I can only say: **It's a great little tool!** The emphasis is on **great** :)